-5. Braking action/NOTAM.
-Furnish braking action reports as received from pilots or airport management to all aircraft as follows:

-(a) Describe braking action using the terms fair, poor, or nil.
-If the pilot or airport management reports braking action in other than the foregoing terms, ask them to categorize braking action in these terms.

-(b) When known, include the type of aircraft or vehicle from which the report is received.
+- 5. Braking action/NOTAM.
+Furnish braking action reports as received from pilots to all aircraft as follows: - (a) Describe braking action using the terms "good," "good to medium," "medium," "medium to poor," "poor," or "nil."
+If the pilot reports braking action in other than the approved terms, ask them to categorize braking action in these terms. - (b) When known, include the type of aircraft or vehicle from which the report is received.